Start New Family Christmas Traditions this Year

-The cards also include verses of Scripture to read each day.
+The cards include verses of Scripture to read each day and fun ideas for family Christmas activities.
 If you want to try this one for yourself, but you don’t want to make your own cards then you can check out this Advent Countdown Card pack!

 My kids love this time of year because they know that one of our Christmas traditions is to get in the kitchen and bake!

 Here are some fun recipe ideas for you to try:

 - Sugar Cookies– My favorite recipe for simple Christmas cookies is in The Homemade Household!

 - Oreo Balls (You can even make the Oreos yourself!)

 - Sourdough Cinnamon Rolls

 6) Go See Christmas Lights

 Find a business or neighborhood that really goes all out with Christmas lights and do a drive-through “show” for the kiddos.
 If you can walk through the lights and decorations, that is even better!